asymppdc/asympPDC/README.md

-# MATLAB and Octave AsympPDC Package
+# MATLAB and Octave asympPDC Package

 by Koichi Sameshima and Luiz A. Baccalá

 July 22, 2022

-**The AsympPDC package** consists of MATLAB/Octave routines and functions for the analysis of multiple time series, such as EEG, biological signals and climate data, to infer directed interactions between structures in the frequency domain using Partial Directed Coherence (**PDC**), based on the concept of Granger causality, and Directed Transfer Function (**DTF**), both in three metrics --- Euclidean, diagonal and information --- under strict asymptotic statistics with p-values and confidence intervals also provided in the frequency domain.
+**The asympPDC Package** consists of MATLAB/Octave routines and functions collection for the analysis of multiple time series, such as EEG, biological signals and climate data, to infer directed interactions between structures in the frequency domain using Partial Directed Coherence (**PDC**), based on the concept of Granger causality, and Directed Transfer Function (**DTF**), both in three metrics --- Euclidean, diagonal and information --- under strict asymptotic statistics with p-values and confidence intervals also provided in the frequency domain.

 ## Installation and usage

-The AsympPDC package contains MATLAB/Octave m-files and subdirectories that you may download and copy into your local preferred working directory to execute them.
+The asympPDC Package contains MATLAB/Octave m-files and subdirectories that you may download and copy into your local preferred working directory to execute them.
 To start, you should go to the package directory and run the `startup.m` script in the MATLAB/Octave command line window that will set paths and check for the requirements.

 ```matlab
 >> startup